- Docket Number:

 - Issued by:

-Guidance Issuing OfficeOffice of Regulatory AffairsOffice of Good Clinical PracticeCenter for Drug Evaluation and ResearchCenter for Devices and Radiological HealthCenter for Biologics Evaluation and Research
+Guidance Issuing OfficeOffice of Regulatory AffairsOffice of the Commissioner, Office of Clinical Policy and Programs, Office of Clinical Policy, Office of Good Clinical PracticeCenter for Drug Evaluation and ResearchCenter for Devices and Radiological HealthCenter for Biologics Evaluation and Research

 This guidance has been prepared jointly by the Department of Health and Human Services (HHS) Office for Human Research Protections (OHRP) and the Food and Drug Administration (FDA).
 To enhance human subject protection and reduce regulatory burden, OHRP and FDA have been actively working to harmonize the Agencies' regulatory requirements and guidance for human subject research.
 This guidance document was developed as a part of these efforts.
 In addition, on December 13, 2016, the 21st Century Cures Act (Cures Act) (Pub.
 L. 114-255) was signed into law.
 Title III, section 3023 of the Cures Act requires the Secretary of HHS to harmonize differences between the HHS human subject regulations and FDA's human subject regulations.
 This guidance document is consistent with the goals of section 3023 of the Cures Act.
 This guidance is intended for institutions and institutional review boards (IRBs) responsible for review and oversight of human subject research under the HHS and FDA regulations.